Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/selecting.rst

 Options
 ^^^^^^^

-*Select All by Type* in *Object mode* offers an option for every type of object that can be described by the *ObData* data-block.
+*Select All by Type* in *Object Mode* offers an option for every type of object that can be described by the *ObData* data-block.

 Just take your pick.